Molecular mass: Mass photometry

-Mass photometry (MP) is a rapid, in-solution, label-free method of obtaining the molecular mass of proteins, lipids, sugars & nucleic acids at the single-molecule level.
+Mass photometry (MP) is a rapid, in-solution, label-free method of obtaining the molecular mass of proteins, lipids, sugars and nucleic acids at the single-molecule level.
 The technique is based on interferometric scattered light microscopy.
 Contrast from scattered light by a single binding event at the interface between the protein solution and glass slide is detected and is linearly proportional to the mass of the molecule.
-This technique is also capable of measuring sample homogeneity, detecting protein oligomerisation state, characterisation of complex macromolecular assemblies (ribosomes, GroEL, AAV) and protein interactions such as protein-protein interactions.
-Mass photometry can measure molecular mass to an accurate degree over a wide range of molecular masses (40kDa – 5MDa).
+This technique can also be used to measure sample homogeneity, to detect protein oligomerisation states, and to identify complex macromolecular assemblies (ribosomes, GroEL, AAV) and protein interactions such as protein-protein interactions.
+Mass photometry can accurately measure molecular mass over a wide range of molecular masses (40 kDa – 5 MDa).

 Hydrodynamic methods

 To a first approximation, the basis for determination of molecular mass according to Mark–Houwink relations is the fact that the intrinsic viscosity of solutions (or suspensions) of macromolecules depends on volumetric proportion of the dispersed particles in a particular solvent.
 Specifically, the hydrodynamic size as related to molecular mass depends on a conversion factor, describing the shape of a particular molecule.
 This allows the apparent molecular mass to be described from a range of techniques sensitive to hydrodynamic effects, including DLS, SEC (also known as GPC when the eluent is an organic solvent), viscometry, and diffusion ordered nuclear magnetic resonance spectroscopy (DOSY).
 The apparent hydrodynamic size can then be used to approximate molecular mass using a series of macromolecule-specific standards.
 As this requires calibration, it's frequently described as a "relative" molecular mass determination method.